 - Green beans: Green beans are high in fiber and packed with vitamins and minerals that are essential for proper development.
 You can serve raw or cooked green beans to your hamster as an occasional treat or as part of their regular diet if they like them.

 - Zucchini: Zucchini has become very popular lately as an alternative to carrots because it's much easier to cut into small pieces, so if you have trouble cutting up carrots, then try using zucchini instead.

 Hamsters need an average of 5 to 10 grams of food per day, with an additional 2 grams for each gram of body weight over 12 grams.
 For example, a 15-gram dwarf hamster needs about 10 to 15 grams of dry food per day, while a 20-gram Syrian needs about 12 to 18 grams.

 Exact amounts vary from animal to animal because different species have different metabolisms.
 Some pets eat more than others without any ill effects.
-You can judge how much your pet eats based on their weight and activity level, but don't worry if they eat less than what is recommended as long as they appear happy and healthy.
+You can judge how much your pet eats based on their weight and activity level, but don't worry if they eat less than what's recommended as long as they appear happy and healthy.

 Additional Tips for Feeding a Proper Diet

 The following are added tips that can help you provide your pet with the best diet possible:

 - Never give your hamster dried fruit, as it can cause diarrhea and constipation in some species, such as dwarf hamsters.

 - Starchy foods like pasta or rice can also cause problems because they're high in carbohydrates but low in fiber.